-What happened: The man, whose name was not revealed, was quarantined in a hotel on Nov.
-13, according to the Huffington Post.
+The man, whose name was not revealed, was quarantined in a hotel on Nov.
+13, according to the Huffington Post

 - He accidentally broke the strict COVID-19 rule when he left his room to leave something with his friend, who was also quarantined a few doors down in the same hotel.